HannimalCrackers/DHUM_73000/010_AI-Insta_WhitePaper.md

 ## Visualization A: Top Locations Bar Chart with Images in Tooltip

-Below is a segmented bar chart showing locations or regions I tagged at least twice times in my 50 most recent posts.
+Visualization A: Top Locations Bar Chart with Images in Tooltip I was able to accomplish my first aim by embedding images in the Tableau tooltips, as I have done in the segmented bar chart below.
+This chart shows locations or regions I tagged at least twice times in my 50 most recent posts.
 14 records did not have location data, so they were excluded.
 Three of the four categories in the visualization below are in Iceland (I vacationed there in March), but I preferred to keep them separate rather than lumping them into one large “Iceland” category as that would have made the bar chart imbalanced and hard to read.
 The non-Icelandic location is the Lloyd Sealy Library at John Jay College of Criminal Justice, where I recently finished a bachelor’s degree.
-In this visualization I was experimenting with incorporating the images of my Instagram posts into Tableau.
 Including images in the tooltips makes the visualization more engaging and provides a richer experience than descriptive words or metadata alone.
 User note: hover over a section of the bar chart to see images displayed.

 &nbsp;